tepease/cb50/README.md

 Thursday 12-1

-* 40m : Homework review, play with each other’s projects, q & a
+* 20m : Homework review, play with each other’s projects, q & a

-* 20m : Setup for current week problem set
+* 15m : Setup for current week problem set

+* 25m : Get started on homework

 Sunday 3:30-5